qiujason/Cell-Automaton-Simulations/README.md

 Assumptions or Simplifications:

 * All data to configure a simulation will be passed in by properties files and a corresponding csv file
+* Data (properties and csv files) must be in the specified folder corresponding to their simulation
+* Each properties file includes the states associated with the given simulation and a color or photo associated with each state

 Interesting data files:

+* The Checkerboard segregation simulation is one of the more complex simulations that has numerous different end states based on probabilities.

 Known Bugs:

+* One small bug is that after changing languages, cells no longer dynamically resize with the window when it's changed (likely something related to the scene being reloaded).

 Extra credit:

 ### Impressions

+Overall, this was a difficult assignment that